stylish woman carrying shopping bags

 Did you know that people in the email delivery space hate list purchases?
 We really do.
 It’s because we know how strongly linked permission is to customer success.

-But, just because I haven’t really mentioned it before doesn’t mean that I don’t have an opinion.
+But just because I haven’t really mentioned it before doesn’t mean that I don’t have an opinion.
 Purchased lists are bad news.
-They indicate a lack of permission, which, in turn, results in higher spam complaints which lead to increased bulk folder placement and lower overall delivery.
+They indicate a lack of permission, which, in turn, results in higher spam complaints, increased bulk folder placement, and lower overall delivery.
 Why is this?
 Well, it’s because email users are not only your consumers; they’re also the product sold by the mailbox providers.
-Anything which causes those consumers to want to spend less time looking at mail (and the ads helpfully inserted by the mailbox provider over to the side of the web interface) costs them money.
-And a lot of that can be attributed to lack of permission.
+Anything that causes those consumers to want to spend less time looking at mail (and the ads helpfully inserted by the mailbox provider over to the side of the web interface) costs them money.
+And a lot of that can be attributed to a lack of permission.

-So, how do those providers take care of their users — the product that they’re selling to the advertisers?
-They institute spam filters and establish blocks against senders who would cause a poorer experience for those users.
+So, how do those providers take care of their users, the product that they’re selling to the advertisers?
+They implement spam filters and block senders who would cause a poorer experience for those users.
 Filters based on mass voting (“This message comes from a sender that many of our other users…”, or machine learning (“This message looks like messages….”), or even simple content filters.
 And what kinds of messages are more likely to tick the boxes for getting sent to the spam folder or even blocked:

 …And that’s why they’re having slow delivery.